danbq2289/RL_Agario/README.md

   Sets the initial mass of dummies to rand(50, 200) and non-dummies to 100.
 - Improve the part of code that resets players.
 Just build a set and take them down

+- Think about how you will test this with many controllers (simple enough. initialize the game, the networks, take the function for every player, plug in, get actions, put actions)

 TODO:
 - Multi player preparation:

    - Add a mode to return information respect to a player. (game get observation, player index i)
-   - Think about how you will test this with many controllers (simple enough. initialize the game, the networks, take the function for every player, plug in, get actions, put actions)
+      a.
+How to get the normalizing?
+What dimensions are the agents seeing?
+      b.
+Once this is done, will the game be slow?

 - Build environment:
    - Design it in paper.